Multi-Robot Cooperative Socially-Aware Navigation Using Multi-Agent Reinforcement Learning: Introduction

 To address these challenges, we present a multi-robot social navigation simulator, leveraging Dec-POSMDP and employing spatio-temporal graph (ST-graph) constructions to capture latent HRI and RRI features across both spatial and temporal dimensions.
 This data is processed using a hybrid spatial-temporal transformer inspired by \cite{wang2023navistar}.
 In order to enable effective multi-robot cooperation, we adapt a multi-agent reinforcement learning (MARL) algorithm to train joint policies and facilitate cooperative navigation behaviors.

-The main contributions of this paper are: \begin{itemize} \item Addressing multi-robot social navigation through a Dec-POSMDP with a focus on realistic dynamics.
-Our method, called SAMARL, harnesses MARL \cite{yu2022surprising} to guide social robots through human-shared spaces.

-\item SAMARL's deployment of a transformer-based HRI and RRI representation network derived from \cite{wang2023navistar}, to infer and align latent spatial and temporal dependencies among robots and pedestrians, facilitating social norm adherence and cooperative behaviors.
+The main contributions of this paper are: (1) Addressing multi-robot social navigation through a Dec-POSMDP with a focus on realistic dynamics.
+Our method, called SAMARL, harnesses MARL \cite{yu2022surprising} to guide social robots through human-shared spaces; (2) SAMARL's deployment of a transformer-based HRI and RRI representation network derived from \cite{wang2023navistar}, to infer and align latent spatial and temporal dependencies among robots and pedestrians, facilitating social norm adherence and cooperative behaviors; (3) Demonstrating SAMARL's superior performance in both simulated and real-world contexts, outpacing current state-of-the-art (SOTA) algorithms.